OpenTermsArchive/contrib-versions/Flattr/Terms of Service.md

 We are also entitled to immediately suspend or withdraw Your right to make any transactions from Your payment account where:

-*   we have reasonable grounds to believe that there may be a breach in the security of Your account details.
+*   we have reasonable grounds to believe that there may be a breach in the security of Your account details;
 *   we suspect the unauthorized or fraudulent use of Your account details, or due to European or national law applying to us.

 Where possible and reasonable, we will inform You in advance that we are intending to do so and the reasons for these actions.
 If such advance information is not possible or reasonable, we will inform You at the earliest opportunity after termination and in any event within the time that You would expect a transaction to take place.

-Otherwise, we will not inform You where this would compromise our reasonable security measures or is otherwise contrary to any applicable law, rule or regulation.
+Otherwise, we will not inform You where this would compromise our reasonable security
+measures or is otherwise contrary to any applicable law, rule or regulation.

 Where the reasons for our actions then cease to exist, we will then either reinstate Your access to Your account or issue you with new account details as soon as is practicable.